JockLawrie/SpineBasedRecordLinkage.jl/README.md

    Ditto for the spine if it exists prior to the linkage run.
 4. The `output` directory contains the information necessary to inspect the linkage results and construct linked content data.
    It contains the following files:
-   - A `criteria.tsv` table, in which each row specifies a linkage criterion.
    - A `spine.tsv` file, containing the columns specified in the spine's schema.
      The schema __must__ include `EntityId` as the primary key, with data type `UInt`.
-   - The input tables with an `EventId` column attached.
-For each row the `EventId` is constructed as a hash of the row's primary key.
    - A `links.tsv` table, that links events to entities.
-The columns are `TableName`, `EventId`, `EntityId` and `CriteriaId`.
+       - The columns are `TableName`, `EventId`, `EntityId` and `CriteriaId`.
+       - The _links_ table joins to the spine on `EntityId` in a many-to-one relationship.
-     For each row the `CriteriaId` specifies which set of linkage criteria was satisfied to enable the link.
+       - For each row the `CriteriaId` specifies which set of linkage criteria was satisfied to enable the link.
+   - A `criteria.tsv` table, in which each row specifies a linkage criterion.
+It joins to the _links_ table on `CriteriaId` in a one-to-many relationship.
+   - The input tables with an `EventId` column appended.
+       - For each row the `EventId` is constructed as a hash of the table's name concatenated with the row's primary key.
+       - These tables join to the _links_ table on `EventId` in a one-to-one relatinship.

 ### Summarise the results